circlefin/malachite/specs/consensus/README.md

 3. `q` may broadcast a `⟨PROPOSAL, h, r, v, vr⟩` message while `-1 < vr != validRound_q`;
 4. `q` may broadcast multiple `⟨PROPOSAL, h, r, *, *⟩` messages, each proposing a different value.

-Attack 1. is simple to identify and deal as long as proposals contain **digital signatures**.
+Attack 1. is simple to identify and deal as long as proposals include the **digital signature** of their senders, given that the [proposers](#proposer-selection) for any given round of a height are assumed to be a priori known by all participants.

 Attacks 2. and 3. are constitute forms of the **amnesia attack** and are harder to identify.